Skip to main content

 4. Handle null cases explicitly: Use early returns or explicit null checks

-5. Leverage let, run, also: Use scope functions for safe operations
+5. Use let, run, also: Use scope functions for safe operations

 6. Create extension functions: Build reusable null-safe utilities